EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 PARTICIPANT_FIELDS
 _______________________
-Is a list of fields that you can use to store information about each participant in your experiment.
+Participant fields can be used to store information about each participant in your experiment.
 Each field is defined as a tuple, with the first element being the field name, and the second element being the field type.

 The main difference with formfields is that Player variables can be used across the entire oTree project, not just within individual apps.